Intracytoplasmic Sperm Injection (ICSI)

 What is ICSI IVF?

-ICSI IVF has been shown to deliver successful outcomes for patients for whom other fertilization efforts have failed.
+ICSI IVF has been shown to deliver successful outcomes for patients whose other fertilization efforts have failed.
 While male infertility is one of the main reasons ICSI protocols are employed, the procedure could help overcome other fertility conditions.

 These include previously unsuccessful IVF treatments and atypical or unexplained infertility issues.
 Often, couples opt for ICSI as a fail-safe even when other procedures haven’t been attempted.

 About 70-85% of eggs injected using ICSI become fertilized in most IVF programs.
-This is known as the fertilization rate, which is different than the pregnancy success rate.
+This is known as the fertilization rate, which differs from the pregnancy success rate.

-The fertility specialists at PRC have helped hundreds of patients welcome healthy babies after ICSI treatments.
-We have enjoyed exceptionally high success rates with this procedure in large part due to our state-of-the-art on-site laboratory for ICSI in Southern California.
+The fertility specialists at our fertility clinic in California have helped hundreds of patients welcome healthy babies after ICSI treatments.
+We have enjoyed exceptionally high success rates with this procedure largely due to our state-of-the-art on-site laboratory for ICSI in Southern California.

 This allows the micromanipulation process to begin immediately to ensure the health and integrity of the embryos are not compromised due to transfer to outside facilities.

-Your doctor can help you understand if ICSI is right for you: give us a call today to discuss your fertility options–(866) 970-3050.
+Your doctor can help you understand if ICSI is right for you: give us a call today to discuss your fertility options – 424-340-0871.

 Treatments